areich128/ControlAlgorithms/README.md

 (where $x = \frac{dF}{I}$)

 Comparing this to the base characteristic equation $s^2 + 2\zeta\omega_n s + \omega_n ^2 = 0$, we can solve for $K_d$ and $K_p$.

+**NOTE:** The use of an integral gain $K_i$ was intentionally omitted.
+I wanted to be able to actually do the math to tune the controller, and using an integral gain creates a 3rd order system, which I do not know how to work with yet.
+Since integral gains are intended to remedy steady state error, I didn't feel this was necessary yet anyways.